-A mom and daughter recently learned the importance of regular colonoscopy screenings for cancer.
+A mom and daughter recently learned the importance of regular colorectal cancer screenings.

 Colon cancer often starts as a benign growth, or polyp, in the lining of the large intestine or rectum.
 While most polyps are harmless, they can eventually turn into cancer.

 Finding a polyp early greatly reduces the chances of it developing into cancer.
-If cancer is detected, it’s 90 percent treatable when discovered in its earliest stages.
+If cancer is detected, it’s 90% treatable when discovered in its earliest stages.

 Amanda Houston was diagnosed with stage 2 colon cancer at age 34 after experiencing symptoms.
 She didn’t think colon cancer ran in her family.
 But she asked her mom to schedule a screening for the first time.